bam1279/share-switch/README.md

 ## Contributing

-To Be Determined
+To be determined

 ## License

 This project is licensed under the MIT License.
-For details, please refer to the [LICENSE file](/LICENSE).
+See [the LICENSE file](/LICENSE) for details.